-Where to Purchase: Some uniform items must be purchased from Flynn & O'Hara (www.flynnohara.com), whereas other items may be purchased from either Lands End (www.landsend.com) or Flynn & O'Hara.
-Generally speaking, watch plaid and gym uniforms can be purchased only at Flynn & O'Hara and most other items may be purchased at either Flynn & O'Hara; please refer to the table at the end of the uniform policies for more information.
+Where to Purchase: ALL uniform items must be purchased from Flynn & O'Hara (www.flynnohara.com).
+Please refer to the table at the end of the uniform policies for more information.

 Flynn & O'Hara knows OLV Uniform Policies and will only let you purchase approved items.
-When purchasing through Lands End, please be sure to purchase through the uniform tab on their website because items on other parts of their website may not meet OLV's uniform policy.
-Most items are available in 100% cotton at both Flynn & O'Hara and Lands End.
+Most items are available in 100% cotton at Flynn & O'Hara.